krakjoe/nocheq/README.md

     extension=nocheq.so

-## configure nocheq

-Restrict nocheq to a namespace:

-    nocheq.namespace=Vendor\\Namespace

-It is probably necessary to restrict to your vendor namespace ...

 ### How it Works

-nocheq rewrites the instruction handlers for RECV and RETURN opcodes to avoid type checking.
+Well tested code may have type checking disabled in production, if it is developed and tested using strict type checking: nocheq rewrites the instruction handlers for RECV and RETURN, so that any code compiled with `declare(strict_types=1);` may avoid type checking in production.

 Simple.